sburtenshaw93/capstone-python-project/README.md

 - User can calculate how much interest they’re accruing on their savings account and see other institution their rates and find the best place to gain more for their savings.

 Tech:
-- Frontend: HTML, CSS, Javascript, Material UI
+- Frontend: HTML, CSS, Javascript,
 - Backend: Python, Flask, SQLAlchemy, PostfresSQL